trialsonreal/Decrypt-nosalary-link/README.md

 </h1>

 <h3 align="center">
-Just for decrypting MyTV's nosalary
+Just for decrypting OTT's nosalary
 </h3>

 ## How to install